-The Department shall develop, implement, and enforce a program to address storm water runoff from new development and redevelopment projects that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale, that discharge into a small MS4.
-The program shall ensure that controls are in place that will prevent or minimize water quality impacts;
+The Department shall develop, implement, and enforce a program to address stormwater runoff from new development and redevelopment projects that disturb greater than or equal to one acre.
+This requirement also includes projects less than one acre that are part of a larger common plan of development or sale that discharge into a small MS4.
+The program shall ensure controls are placed to prevent or minimize water quality impacts.

-The Department shall develop and implement strategies which include a combination of structural and/or non-structural BMPs appropriate for the community;
+The Department shall develop and implement strategies which include a combination of structural and/or nonstructural BMPs appropriate for the community.

-The Department shall use an ordinance or other regulatory mechanism to address post-construction runoff from new development and redevelopment projects to the extent allowable under State or local law.
-The ordinance or other regulatory mechanism shall be at least as stringent as the criteria set forth in the current, at time of issuance of this permit, ADEQ NPDES General Stormwater Permit for Construction Activities applicable for a permitted area.
-This would include the statewide NPDES General Stormwater Permit for Construction Activities.
-Of specific note is that a goal of at least 80% removal of total suspended solids from these flows which exceed predevelopment levels should be used in designing and installing storm water management controls (where practicable).
-If initially coverage was under a previous version of this permit, then the ordinance or other regulatory mechanism, if needed, shall be revised within two years of when coverage under this general permit was granted; and
+The Department shall use an ordinance or other regulatory mechanism to address postconstruction runoff from new development and redevelopment projects to the extent allowable under State or local law.
+The ordinance or other regulatory mechanism shall be at least as stringent as the criteria set forth in the current, at time of issuance of this permit, DEQ NPDES General Stormwater Permit for Construction Activities applicable for a permitted area.
+This would include the statewide NPDES General Stormwater Permit for

+Construction Activities.
+Of specific note, is that a goal of at least 80% removal of total suspended solids from these flows which exceed predevelopment levels should be used in designing and installing stormwater management controls (where practicable).
+If initial coverage was under a previous version of this permit then the ordinance or other regulatory mechanism, if needed, shall be revised within two years of when coverage under this general permit was granted.